Garda excavate lands in search for female GP missing since 2009

 Dr O’Flaherty’s case was the first time these new provisions were used to declare a person dead within three years.
 Previously a period of seven years was required before a missing person could be declared dead.

-However, acting on new information in the case, the PSNI requested that the Garda carry out land searches.

-These searches began on Tuesday in Co Donegal, where Dr O’Flaherty, who was from Co Tyrone, had been staying with her family when she disappeared.

-Her car was found at Kinnego Beach on the Inishowen peninsula.
-Her silver BMW SUV was found on the beach by a person out walking.
+Her silver BMW SUV was found at Kinnego Beach on the Inishowen peninsula by a person out walking.

 The last confirmed sighting of her was on January 11th, 2009.
 Since then the Garda and PSNI have treated her disappearance as a missing person’s case.